gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Simon Gladman
-    </h3> Simon is a research scientist at VLSCI.
+    </h3> Simon is a research scientist at Melbourne Bioinformatics.
 He is a developer for the GVL, particularly the microbial GVL.
 He is also the lead implementer of shared services using the GVL.
   </div>
 </div>